dsccommunity/dsccommunity.org/content/blog/convert-tests-to-pester5-for-dsc-community-repository.md

   `BeforeAll`-block so it is clear they are imported into the session and will spill-over to other tests. _If possible tests that loads stub_ _C# classes should be run last (after other tests) to minimize spill-over_.
+- Only mock cmdlets (functions) in the first level of the code being tested.

 >**NOTE:** Spill-over to another test means that things that was made
 >available for one test can spill-over to the next test and make it work